-EclipseLink's support for Continuous Query Notification has the following limitations:
+EclipseLink Database Change Notification has the following limitations:

-- Changes to an object's secondary tables will not trigger them to be invalid unless a @Version annotation is used and updated in the primary table. - Changes to an object's OneToMany, ManyToMany, and ElementCollection relationships will not trigger it to be invalid, unless an @Version annotation is used and updated in the primary table.
+- Changes to an object's secondary tables will not trigger it to be invalidate unless a @Version annotation is used and updated in the primary table. - Changes to an object's OneToMany, ManyToMany, and ElementCollection relationships will not trigger it to be invalidate, unless an @Version annotation is used and updated in the primary table.